DavidMertz/Cleaning-Data-Webinars/README.md

 book or suggestions about the webinar material.

-Note: Some larger data sets that are associated with the book and webina may be kept at a separate repository.
+Note: Some larger data sets that are associated with the book and webinar may be kept at a separate repository.
 This is a temporary organization, and will likely be updated later:

 >https://bitbucket.org/davidmertz/sample-data